The 10 Best Piano Practice Tips to Remember

 Not sure where to start when you sit down at the piano?
-Just remember these 10 piano practice tips from Austin, TX teacher Tosin A…
+These practice tips will keep you focused on meaningful improvement.

-All right, students.
-Relax your shoulders, keep your back straight, and let’s begin our scales.
-Just kidding.
-Practicing is the most important part of becoming a piano player.
-Here are a few things to take your practice time to its highest potential.
+Practicing is the most important part of learning and becoming a piano player.
+Remember these tips to take your practice time to its highest potential!

 1. Set a Clear Goal